Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: INTRODUCTION

-To ameliorate this, we present the Marinarium, a newly designed underwater robotics research facility at \gls{kth}.
-The Marinarium, in \cref{fig:first}, is a low-cost, self-contained and modular infrastructure consisting of a \unit[9$\times$5$\times$3]{m} water basin above the ground with a \unit[9$\times$5$\times$2]{m} drone space above the surface and a control room directly connected.
-The resulting operational volume is housed by a fully retractable ceiling to provide real weather conditions during surface and air operations, and it is fully monitored both above and underwater via two \glspl{mocap}.
+We address this gap by developing the Marinarium, a newly designed underwater robotics research facility at \gls{kth}.
+The Marinarium, shown in \cref{fig:carl}, is a state-of-the-art yet low-cost, self-contained, and modular water tank facility.
+The Marinarium consists of a \unit[9$\times$5$\times$3]{m} water basin above the ground with a \unit[9$\times$5$\times$2]{m} drone space above the water's surface and a directly connected control room.
+The resulting operational volume is housed by a fully retractable ceiling to provide real weather conditions during surface and air operations if desired, and it is fully monitored both above and underwater via two \glspl{mocap}.
+These capabilities position the Marinarium as an intermediate field-robotics testbed: more controlled and observable than open water, yet substantially closer to offshore operating conditions than desktop simulation.

-We argue that the following four design aspects are key to the novelty and utility of the Marinarium to the research community: \begin{itemize} \item A novel modular design for a cost-effective, standalone underwater research facility, enabling affordable, long-term experimentation and data collection. \item A combined air and underwater operating volume, monitored with two \gls{mocap} systems and with access to the open air through a retractable dome, creating the ideal arena for inter-domain experimentation in air, surface and underwater robotics. \item A digital twin of the facility in the SMaRCSim \gls{uw} simulator \cite{kartavsev2025smarcsim}, providing a perfect framework for Sim2Real research on underwater perception and actuation. \item A tight integration with the \gls{kth} space robotics laboratory \cite{roque2025towards}, resulting in a well-suited testbed to study and exploit the commonalities between robotic platforms in space and underwater conditions. \end{itemize}
+We argue that the following four contributions are key to the novelty and utility of this new infrastructure design to the field robotics research community: \begin{itemize} \item A novel modular design for a cost-effective, standalone underwater research facility, enabling affordable, long-term experimentation and data collection. \item A combined air and underwater operating volume, monitored with two \gls{mocap} systems and with access to the open air through a retractable dome, creating the ideal arena for inter-domain experimentation in air, surface and underwater robotics. \item A digital twin of the facility in the SMaRCSim \gls{uw} simulator \cite{kartavsev2025smarcsim}, enabling paired real-to-sim and Sim2Real studies on underwater perception and actuation. \item A tight integration with the \gls{kth} space robotics laboratory \cite{roque2025towards}, resulting in a well-suited testbed to study and exploit the commonalities between robotic platforms in space and underwater conditions. \end{itemize}

-In this work, we present the Marinarium and compare it to existing state-of-the-art facilities.
-We then showcase its potential to help bring realistic maritime robotics closer to the research and academic community by presenting novel results in four open-research areas from experiments enabled by the facility: data-driven \gls{sysid} for underwater vehicles, heterogeneous, multi-domain maritime robotics, underwater Sim2Real bridging, and space robotics validation via underwater surrogates.
+In the remainder of this paper, we present the current state of the art facilities for underwater robotics research, identify their limitations and use them to motivate our design.
+We then showcase how the resulting design choices help bring realistic maritime robotics closer to the research and academic community by presenting results in four open research areas enabled by them: data-driven \gls{sysid} for underwater vehicles, heterogeneous, multi-domain maritime robotics, underwater Sim2Real bridging, and space robotics validation via underwater surrogates.